kavitshah8/thesis/README.md

 ```
 #### Current

-* To simulate ACK, NACK trees from given commitment trees & run verification algorithm.
 * To create all possible commitment trees from given aggregation tree.
 * Try implementing printTree without recurssion

 #### Development

-* Development is done on kavitdev branch and after manual testing it is merged to master branch.
-Checkout kavitdev branch for latest version.
+* Development is done on kavitdev branch and after manual testing it is merged to master branch